-Blackman High School’s 2018 Graduation ceremony will be held on Thursday, May 19, 2022 at 7pm at Murphy Center on the campus of Middle Tennessee State University’s Murphy Center
+Blackman High School’s 2022 Graduation ceremony will be held on Thursday, May 19, 2022 at 7pm at Murphy Center on the campus of Middle Tennessee State University.

 No. Participation in graduation is not a requirement for graduating from high school.

 Yes.
 Participation in rehearsal is a must for those seniors participating in graduation.
 Failure to attend the full rehearsal will forfeit a senior’s opportunity to participate in graduation. ***As rehearsal is mandatory, we strongly suggest that you make no appointments for the day of rehearsal.***

 First, be sure that your senior has earned or will earn the necessary credits to graduate.
 In November, a form will be brought home by your senior for you to sign and return to school.
 On this form, you will indicate that your senior intends to participate in graduation.
 Please have your senior return this form to Mr. Weeks as soon as possible.
 We do not want to spend time in the spring trying to verify if your senior intends to walk